Phil Pennock, Apcera Inc.

 Waffle re PGP keyservers if folks are interested; public keys & signatures in WoT; SKS, written oCaml, reconciliation; peering, peering mesh. sks_spider walks the mesh, checking status, counting keys, lets public pools of servers be published in DNS.
 This is a research/exploration project, not the code used for the main public pool, but has influenced that code in friendly competition.

-Downside to sks_spider
+sks_spider

 I used a btree project which was written using the gotgo preprocessor to support templates.
 It's powerful and pleasant, but not at all supported by the normal build system.